unoplatform/uno/doc/articles/faq.md

 Yes, use the [VisibleBoundsPadding](https://github.com/nventive/Uno/blob/master/src/Uno.UI.Toolkit/VisibleBoundsPadding.md) behavior to manage the _notch_ correctly.

-## What features will UNO Platform support?
+## What features will Uno Platform support?

 The end goal is to implement most features of the UWP API, but the [road map article](roadmap.md) details what is upcoming.